notkarenyi/accessibility-demo/README.md

 The only situation where alt text can be redundant with surrounding text is when an image functions as a link.
 In that case, alt text must be present to act as a link, so `alt=""` is not allowed.
 Again, "Link to..." is not necessary as it is clear that the image is a link.

 Videos do not support `alt` attributes.
 Use `title` instead or provide an external link to the video.

+In summary, when writing alt text, we should ask ourselves:

+1. Does this image/icon add context (or does it function as a link)?
+1. Is my alt text as brief as possible?
+1. Does my alt text accurately and fully describe the image?

 ### Transcripts